27 February 2015

 1) Prepare the pattern

-If you’re using a multisized pattern (such as T&TB patterns), you might find it useful to highlight your size first to help you see which lines to trace.
+If you’re using a multisized pattern (such as Tilly and the Buttons sewing patterns), you might find it useful to highlight your size first to help you see which lines to trace.
 Go over the lines in a coloured pen, and don’t forget the markings such as notches, grainline arrows and gather points too.

 2) Choose your paper

-Alternatively, you could use a non-translucent paper, such as parcel paper – lay the pattern on top, trace over the lines with a tracing wheel, then go over the indentations with a pencil.
+Alternatively, you could use a non-translucent paper, such as parcel paper – lay the pattern on top, trace over the lines with a serrated tracing wheel, then draw over the indentations with a pencil.

 Tips for Tracing Sewing Patterns - Tilly and the Buttons